Characterization of exchangeable measure-valued P\'olya urn sequences: Abstract

 \section{Abstract}

 Measure-valued \Polya urn sequences (MVPS) are a generalization of the observation processes generated by $k$-color \Polya urn models, where the space of colors $\mathbb{X}$ is a complete separable metric space and the urn composition is a finite measure on $\mathbb{X}$, in which case reinforcement reduces to a summation of measures.
 In this paper, we prove a representation theorem for the reinforcement measures $R$ of all exchangeable MVPSs, which leads to a characterization result for their directing random measures $\tilde{P}$.
 In particular, when $\mathbb{X}$ is countable or $R$ is dominated by the initial distribution $\nu$, then any exchangeable MVPS is a Dirichlet process mixture model over a family of probability distributions with disjoint supports.
 Furthermore, for all exchangeable MVPSs, the predictive distributions converge on a set of probability one in total variation to $\tilde{P}$.
-A final result shows that $\tilde{P}$ can be decomposed into an absolutely continuous and a mutually singular measure with respect to $\nu$, whose support is universal and does not depend on the particular instance of $\tilde{P}$.
+Importantly, we do not restrict our analysis to balanced MVPSs, in the terminology of $k$-color urns, but rather show that the only non-balanced exchangeable MVPSs are sequences of i.i.d. random variables.

 {\bf Keywords:} Exchangeability, Reinforced processes, \Polya sequences, Directing random measures, Urn models

 {\bf MSC2020 Classification:} 60G09, 60G25, 60G57, 62G99